tsuru/tsuru/docs/using/services.rst

 MySQL server.
 Next step is update your app to use these variables to connect in the database.

-After update it and deploy the new version your app will be able to comunicate with service.
+After update it and deploy the new version your app will be able to communicate with service.

 More tools
 ==========